crbergner/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 ### Gaussian Quadrature

 As we talked about in the first section, we discovered a better integration method through averaging the leftpoint and rightpoint methods.
 Now, consider Simpson's rule which fits a parabola using three points from a combination of the midpoint and trapezoid methods.
-This improved our efficency, but we can improve it even more by adjusting the sample points themselves.
-By mapping our original [a, b] range to [-1, 1], we can seek optimal x-coordinates at which to evaulate the given function through a weight function.
+This improved our efficiency, but we can improve it even more by adjusting the sample points themselves.
+By mapping our original [a, b] range to [-1, 1], we can seek optimal x-coordinates at which to evaluate the given function through a weight function.
 This range is typically the best for Legendre and Chebyshev polynomials, which we will talk about in the next section.
 In order to complete this mapping, we will use the following u-substitution:

 ```math
 u=\frac{2x-a-b}{b-a}.